sopra-fs23-group-32/SoPra23_Server/README.md

 More Information about [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) and [Gradle](https://gradle.org/docs/).

 ### Build
 ```bash
 ./gradlew build
 ```
 ### Run
 ```bash
     ./gradlew bootRun
 ```

-You can verify that the server is running by visiting `localhost:8080` in your browser.

 ### Test
 ```bash
 ./gradlew test
 ```
 ### Development Mode
 You can start the backend in development mode, this will automatically trigger a new build and reload the application once the content of a file has been changed.